-I led my house guests to the Dentzel Carousel and watched the little ones enjoy themselves as much as my siblings and I did all those decades ago.
+I led my guests to the Dentzel Carousel and watched the little ones enjoy themselves as much as my siblings and I did all those decades ago.
 It brought back wonderful memories.